 Secure the reservation you wanted

 Newly-opened, buzz-worthy eateries and longstanding, iconic restaurants can be hard to get into during peak periods of time.
 Take advantage of the weekday and secure the dinner reservation you’ve been hoping for.
-Galatoire’s, Miss River, Dooky Chase, and Elizabeth’s are just a few on our must-try restaurant list.
+Osteria Lupo, Miss River, Dooky Chase, and Elizabeth’s are just a few on our must-try restaurant list.
+And for those restaurants that don't take reservations, like Hungry Eyes, dining midweek is key to beating the crowds.